 Lake of the Clouds.

 I retreated quickly to the shelter of my car, where I wiped away the messes and pondered a solution.
 I had no insect repellant with me, so I considered that already to be a hard lesson learned.
 Though it was pretty warm outside, my best option was to cover all my skin with long sleeves and pants and continue.
 On my second attempt of the Summit Peak Trail, my defensive tactics made things stuffy but tolerable.
 I soon reached the viewing tower built upon the peak and, high above the flies on the forest floor, I was able to peacefully take in the scenery.
-The forest canopy from this view was a smooth rolling green carpet that stretched far to the Lake Superior horizon under a white smearing of clouds.
-Mirror Lake was hiding somewhere farther north, so I planned to hike there and turn around.
+The forest canopy from this peaceful view was a smooth rolling green carpet that stretched far to the Lake Superior horizon under a white smearing of clouds.
 But back on the interior forest floor, the black flies resumed a vicious attack.
 There was soon not a second that passed where I was not flailing my arms to sweep the flies away.
 It really sapped the enjoyment from this hike, to the point where I abandoned it altogether and forged another hasty retreat to my car.
-Soon I was back inside, searching for an alternative activity.

 If I circled back around to the lakeshore, I figured I could possibly enjoy a beachfront free of the annoying black flies.
 I made the drive and stopped first at Union Bay on the park’s northeast edge.
 There were wonderfully no insects here to ruin the day.
 I took advantage of their absence to slow down and snack on the beach.
 Later, I waded out into the moderately cold water to discover a neat characteristic of the lake.
 Walking was difficult on the uneven rounded rocks, but each time I stepped farther away from shore, I could only see the same level carpet of rocks ahead.
 I never found out exactly how far the shallows extended, but according to the park map, it appeared to be a half-mile in some places.
 I took one of the rocks from the lake as a souvenir.